pascallanger/DIY-Multiprotocol-TX-Module/README.md

 ###Toolchain
 Multiprotocol source can be compiled using the Arduino IDE.

-The currently supported Arduino version is [1.6.5](https://www.arduino.cc/download_handler.php?f=/arduino-1.6.7-windows.exe).
+The currently supported Arduino version is [1.6.7](https://www.arduino.cc/download_handler.php?f=/arduino-1.6.7-windows.exe).
+You need to download and install aditionally [STM32 core](https://github.com/rogerclarkmelbourne/Arduino_STM32/archive/master.zip) ,Arduino_STM32 folder in ...../Arduino/hardware/ folder (note. if the hardware folder doesn't exist you will need to create it).

+Then run the IDE, and on the Tools menu, select the Boards manager, and install the Arduino Zero from the list of available boards.
+You must do this step, it installs the arm-none-eabi-g++ toolchain!

-Download the [zip file](https://github.com/pascallanger/DIY-Multiprotocol-TX-Module/archive/master.zip) of this repository, unzip it in a folder, navigate to the Multiprotocol directory and then click on Multiprotocol.ino.
+Download the [zip file](https://github.com/midelic/DIY-Multiprotocol-TX-Module/archive/master.zip) of this repository, unzip it in a folder, navigate to the Multiprotocol directory and then click on Multiprotocol.ino.
 The Arduino environment will appear and the Multiprotocol project will be loaded.

-[_Config.h file](https://github.com/pascallanger/DIY-Multiprotocol-TX-Module/blob/master/Multiprotocol/_Config.h) must be modified to select which protocols will be available, change protocols/sub_protocols/settings associated with dial for PPM input, different TX channel orders and timing, Telemetry or not, ...
+[_Config.h file](https://github.com/midelic/DIY-Multiprotocol-TX-Module/blob/master/Multiprotocol/_Config.h) must be modified to select which protocols will be available, change protocols/sub_protocols/settings associated with dial for PPM input, different TX channel orders and timing, Telemetry or not, ...

 Notes:
-- Make sure to select "Generic STM32F103C series)" before compiling.
+- Make sure to select in arduino IDE the "Generic STM32F103C series" before compiling.
 - Compilation of the code posted here works.
 So if it doesn't for you this is a problem with your setup, please double check everything before asking.

-The dial must be set to 0 before flashing!

 ###Upload the code using FTDI (USB serial to TTL)
 Use this method only for Arduino Pro Mini boards with bootloader.